 The first of these two freedoms is known as the establishment clause.
-Congress is prohibited from creating or promoting a state-sponsored religion (this now includes the states too).
-When the United States was founded, most countries around the world had an established church or religion, an officially sponsored set of religious beliefs and values.
-In Europe, bitter wars were fought between and within states, often because the established church of one territory was in conflict with that of another; wars and civil strife were common, particularly between states with Protestant and Catholic churches that had differing interpretations of Christianity.
-Even today, the legacy of these wars remains, most notably in Ireland, which has been divided between a mostly Catholic south and a largely Protestant north for nearly a century.
+Congress is prohibited from creating or promoting a state-sponsored religion (this now includes the states).
+When the United States was founded, most countries around the world had an established church or religion—an officially sponsored set of religious beliefs and values.
+In Europe, bitter wars were fought between and within states, often because the established church of one territory was in conflict with that of another.
+Wars and civil strife were common, particularly between states with Protestant and Catholic churches that had differing interpretations of Christianity.
+Even today, the legacy of these wars remains, most notably in Ireland, where complications from Brexit have rekindled tensions between a mostly Catholic south and a largely Protestant north that have been simmering for nearly a century.

-Many settlers in the United States found themselves on this continent as refugees from such wars; others came to find a place where they could follow their own religion with like-minded people in relative peace.
-So as a practical matter, even if the early United States had wanted to establish a single national religion, the diversity of religious beliefs would already have prevented it.
-Nonetheless the differences were small; most people were of European origin and professed some form of Christianity (although in private some of the founders, most notably Thomas Jefferson, Thomas Paine, and Benjamin Franklin, held what today would be seen as Unitarian and/or deistic views).
+Many settlers in the United States came to this continent as refugees from such wars; others came to find a place where they could follow their own religion with like-minded people in relative peace.
+Even if the early United States had wanted to establish a single national religion, the diversity of religious beliefs within and between the colonies would have made this quite impossible.
+Nonetheless the differences were small; most people were of European origin and professed some form of Christianity (although in private some of the founders, most notably Thomas Jefferson, Thomas Paine, and Benjamin Franklin, held what today would be seen as more pluralistic Unitarian or deistic views).
 So for much of U.S. history, the establishment clause was not particularly important—the vast majority of citizens were Protestant Christians of some form, and since the federal government was relatively uninvolved in the day-to-day lives of the people, there was little opportunity for conflict.
 That said, there were some citizenship and office-holding restrictions on Jews within some of the states.

 Worry about state sponsorship of religion in the United States began to reemerge in the latter part of the nineteenth century.
-An influx of immigrants from Ireland and eastern and southern Europe brought large numbers of Catholics, and states—fearing the new immigrants and their children would not assimilate—passed laws forbidding government aid to religious schools.
-New religious organizations, such as The Church of Jesus Christ of Latter-day Saints (the Mormon Church), Seventh-day Adventists, Jehovah’s Witnesses, and many others, also emerged, blending aspects of Protestant beliefs with other ideas and teachings at odds with the more traditional Protestant churches of the era.
+An influx of immigrants from Ireland and eastern and southern Europe brought large numbers of Catholics.
+Fearing the new immigrants and their children would not assimilate, states passed laws forbidding government aid to religious schools.
+New religious organizations, such as The Church of Jesus Christ of Latter-day Saints, Seventh-day Adventists, Jehovah’s Witnesses, and many others, also emerged, blending aspects of Protestant beliefs with other ideas and teachings at odds with the more traditional Protestant churches of the era.
 At the same time, public schooling was beginning to take root on a wide scale.
 Since most states had traditional Protestant majorities and most state officials were Protestants themselves, the public school curriculum incorporated many Protestant features; at times, these features would come into conflict with the beliefs of children from other Christian sects or from other religious traditions.